-10 Simple, Yet Chic Gifts for Your Friendsgiving Host
+10 Simply Chic Gifts Your Friendsgiving Host Will Actually Get Excited About

-Tis the week of Thanksgiving and before heading out to spend quality time with family, you may find yourself squeezing in every ounce of time for those other special ones in your life… your friends.

-Whether it’s your bestie, acquaintance or co-worker, taking on the weight off a Friendsgiving host shouldn’t feel like a chore.
+‘Tis the week of Thanksgiving, and before heading out to spend QT with family, you may find yourself squeezing in every ounce of time for those other special ones in your life… your friends.
+Whether it’s your bestie, roommate, or coworker, taking on the weight off a Friendsgiving host shouldn’t feel like a chore.
 To show your appreciation for their friendship and guts to take on this such a huge feat, it’s nice to come with a small token in hand.

-It’s guaranteed that 90% of the guests are going to bring a bottle of wine, so what else is there?
+It’s guaranteed that 90 percent of the guests are going to bring a bottle of wine, so what else is there?
 From lipsticks to home décor, we’ve rounded up 10 gifts that have any hostess with the mostest is sure to love.

 Taylor Weighing Bowl Scale